-We recently asked our physicians how they felt about body tracking systems.
+We recently asked our physicians how they felt about wearables.
 The small devices that we wear on our bodies that track our every motion, providing a lot of data that could be beneficial for patient care.

 Here are the results.